wowpin/dumserver/README.md

 ## Try it out!
 **_Please note the webclient is currently down for maintenance, as I move it to a new hosting solution_**

-New Webclient is live!
-Go ahead an check out the fancy webclient at http://playdum.dynu.net:8000
+Go ahead an check out the webclient at http://playdum.dynu.net:8000

 You can also use a mud client of your choice if you wish - use connection details below: